 Cryptography can be a useful tool when it comes to securing data, communications and code globs (among other things), but it’s no silver bullet.
-Why, you ask?
+Why? you ask.

 The idea that you can sprinkle magic crypto fairy dust all over a piece of software and it will then be secure is wrong.
 First off, security is a system property, not a thing.
 Simply adding crypto measures to your code is unlikely to make it secure.
 Additionally, cryptography is astonishingly complex to get right.
-Not only is the math difficult, applied cryptography is filled with sneaky pitfalls that are easy to get wrong.
+Not only is the math difficult, but applied cryptography is filled with sneaky pitfalls that are easy to get wrong.

 Cryptography can’t find or eradicate bugs and flaws, but sometimes it can temporarily obscure them and make life that much more difficult for debuggers and architects.
 Crypto can’t train your developers.
 And crypto even falls prey to penetration testing from time to time.
-To give you an example: if a SQL injection is found in your app that talks to an encrypted database, do you think encrypted data or plain text data will be returned?
+To give you an example: If a SQL injection is found in your app that talks to an encrypted database, do you think encrypted data or plain text data will be returned?